 Understand too that you’re not the only one trying to extract money for your customer.
-You are competing for it – and some empathy and respect will go a long way, because a debtor and a customer are the same thing.
+You are competing for it – and some empathy and respect will go a long way because a debtor and a customer are the same thing.

-In the difficult circumstance of a desired payment not being forthcoming you’ll need to know how to advise your client on the most appropriate next steps.
+In the difficult circumstance of the desired payment not being forthcoming you’ll need to know how to advise your client on the most appropriate next steps.
 All these decisions need a solid commercial and risk awareness – an ability to see the bigger picture in other words.

 A professional telephone manner is, of course, no obstacle to: